Your reaction to it will be two kinds… in my experience.

 Arrogance covers up fear.
 Fear of not being good enough.
 Fear of having overestimated myself.

 How do you use deliberate practice to eliminate the stumbling blocks the soul correction puts in your way?

 You can use deliberate practice for a lot of things, especially to become an expert.

 But most people are not “prospects” to be trained to be experts.
 But why?

-From the person’s point of view, the purpose of life is to overcome and correct this character defect, so they can live a meaningful life.
+From Kabbalah’s point of view, the purpose of life is to overcome and correct this character defect, so the person can start living a meaningful life.